FISHARMNIC/docs/resources/pages/Keywords/persistent.md

 # Keyword: `persistent`

 ---
-The `persistent` keyword is used to force an allocation to be accesible on the global scope.
+The `persistent` keyword is only useful if `defaultTransience` is enabled.
+It used to force an allocation to be accesible on the global scope.
 It is only applicable in inside of a function, and can be used before any thing that needs to be allocated.
 This includes `arrays` and `formats`.
-Everything that is allocated using `persistent` needs to be freed using `destroy`.
+It is automatically freed using the garbage collection system.
 ```
 genArrs function<> -> p32
 {